Vinkeveen

 Vinkeveen is a village in the Dutch province of Utrecht.
 It is a part of the municipality of De Ronde Venen, and lies about 18 km south of Amsterdam.

 Vinkeveen used to be a separate municipality.
 It merged with Waverveen in 1841, to form the municipality Vinkeveen en Waverveen.
 In 1989 there was a reorganisation of local governments, and Vinkeveen became a part of De Ronde Venen.

-Vinkeveen is best known for the Vinkeveense Plassen (Lakes of Vinkeveen), an area of lakes and sand islands east of the village.
-It is an important recreational area, with facilities for swimming, diving and yachting.
+The Vinkeveense Plassen (Lakes of Vinkeveen), an area of lakes and sand islands east of the village, is an important recreational area, with facilities for swimming, diving and yachting.
 A permit is required for recreational diving in the lake.
 There is a marina on the north shore of the lakes.

 History

 It was first mentioned between 1395 and 1396 as Vinkenveen, and means "moorland with low quality peat".
 The village started as a peat excavation settlement.
 In 1840, it was home to 903 people.
 The Catholic Holy Heart Church was built between 1880 and 1883.